Fblaze1/Datasmos/README.md

 irisDfNumbersOnly = irisDf.subsetColumns(col=>col.every(x=>!isNaN(x)))//returns a new DataFrame containing only the columns whose values can all be coerced to numbers irisDf.randomHead()
 ```
-`subsetColumns` takes in a condition function as its only argument - the function ahould return a Boolean value (`true` or `false`) for each column to determine whether to include that column in the subset
+`subsetColumns` takes in a condition function as its only argument - the function should return a Boolean value (`true` or `false`) for each column to determine whether to include that column in the subset

 ### Convert `"continuous"` data to `"categorical"`